tomnz/rocketchat-ansible-docker/README.md

 ## Testing with Vagrant

-Testing the configuration (both initial setup, and further updates) using [Vagrant](https://www.vagrantup.com/).
+Test the configuration (both initial setup, and further updates) using [Vagrant](https://www.vagrantup.com/).

 The `Vagrantfile` defines a two VMs: